 Two feet of ash covered an area of 2,500 square miles, and dust fell in Puget Sound, Washington, 1,500 miles away, obscuring the sun and dissolving linen in Vancouver with its acidity.

 By midnight of the first day, 11 hours into the eruption, enough magma had escaped from beneath Mount Katmai that about 1.2 cubic miles of its summit collapsed.

 The collapse resulted in a 1.5-mile-wide caldera, which has since accumulated a lake about 800 feet deep.

 Caldera collapse was accompanied by 14 earthquakes of magnitudes 6 to 7, 100 shocks greater than magnitude 5, and countless smaller shocks.

-The Valley of Ten Thousands Smokes was created by a flow of superheated gas, ash and dust created by the eruption.
+The Valley of Ten Thousand Smokes was created by a flow of superheated gas, ash, and dust created by the eruption.
 The material filled the once v-shaped Knife Creek Valley and created a barren and flat plain.